 Section 3.
-RIGHTS AND LIABILITIES: The City of Monterey shall remain vested with and continue to have, hold, and enjoy, all property, rights of property, and rights of action of every nature and description, now pertaining to said municipality, and is hereby declared to be the successor to same.
-No right, liability, pending suit or prosecution on behalf of, or against, the city shall be affected by the adoption of this charter.
-All contracts entered into by the city prior to the taking effect of this charter shall continue in full force and effect.
+RIGHTS AND LIABILITIES: The City of Monterey shall remain vested with and continue to have, hold, and enjoy, all property, rights of property, and rights of action of every nature and description now pertaining to said municipality and is hereby declared to be the successor to same.
+No right, liability, pending suit or prosecution on behalf of, or against, the City shall be affected by the adoption of this Charter.
+All contracts entered into by the City prior to the taking effect of this Charter shall continue in full force and effect.

 Section 4.
-POWERS: The City of Monterey, by and through its Council and other officials, shall have and may exercise all powers necessary or appropriate to a municipal corporation and the general welfare of its inhabitants, which are not prohibited by the constitution and which it would be competent for this charter to set forth particularly or specifically, including all trustees thereof, and all lawful powers conferred upon the city by the former charter not inconsistent with the provisions hereof; and the specifications herein of any particular powers shall not be held to be exclusive or any limitation upon this general grant of powers.
+POWERS: The City of Monterey by and through its Council and other officials shall have and may exercise all powers necessary or appropriate to a municipal corporation and the general welfare of its inhabitants which are not prohibited by the constitution and which it would be competent for this Charter to set forth particularly or specifically, including all trustees thereof, and all lawful powers conferred upon the City by the former Charter not inconsistent with the provisions hereof, and the specifications herein of any particular powers shall not be held to be exclusive or any limitation upon this general grant of powers.

 Section 5.
-ELECTIONS: General municipal elections shall be held in said city on the second Tuesday in May of each odd-numbered year under and pursuant to the provisions of the general laws of the State of California governing elections in cities of the sixth class so far as the same may be applicable and except as herein otherwise provided.
-The first general election in said city under this charter shall be held on the second Monday in May, 1925.
-All other municipal elections that may be held by authority of this charter or of general law shall be known as special municipal elections, and shall be held substantially as in this charter provided for general municipal elections; provided, however, that special elections to authorize any municipal or local public improvement, or levy of assessments therefor, or to create a municipal bonded indebtedness, shall be held in conformity with any general law of the state relative thereto under which any such proceeding is instituted by the Council, in case such general law provides for the procedure and manner of holding elections thereunder.
-(As amended May 1967)
+ELECTIONS: General municipal elections shall be held in said City on the second Tuesday in May of each oddnumbered year under and pursuant to the provisions of the general laws of the State of California governing elections in cities so far as the same may be applicable and except as herein otherwise provided.
+All other municipal elections that may be held by authority of this Charter or of general law shall be known as special municipal elections, and shall be held substantially as in this Charter provided for general municipal elections, provided, however, that special elections to authorize any municipal or local public improvement, or levy of assessments therefor, or to create a municipal bonded indebtedness, shall be held in conformity with any general law of the State relative thereto under which any such proceeding is instituted by the Council in case such general law provides for the procedure and manner of holding elections thereunder.
+(Amended 1971)

 Section 6.
-CANVASS OF RETURNS: The Council of said city shall meet at its usual meeting place on the first Tuesday after any municipal election, duly canvass the returns and declare the results thereof, and install the newly elected officers, if any.
-(As amended May 1967)
+CANVASS OF RETURNS: The Council of said City shall meet at its usual meeting place on the first Tuesday after any municipal election, duly canvass the returns and declare the results thereof and install the newly elected officers, if any.